 On September 21, 2009, Mr. Klein filed a lawsuit against us and some of our current and former directors in the United States District Court for the Western District of Washington.
 Mr. Klein alleges in his complaint that we, among other things, violated the Federal False Claims Act, wrongfully discharged his employment in violation of public policy and defamed him.
 Mr. Klein seeks, among other things, damages in an amount to be proven at trial, actual litigation expenses and his reasonable attorneys' fees and damages for loss of future earnings.
 On October 4, 2009, we filed with the court our amended answer to Mr. Klein's allegations, generally denying his claims and bringing counterclaims against Mr. Klein for breach of contract, misappropriation of trade secrets and breach of fiduciary duty.
 Mr. Klein filed an answer with the court generally denying our counterclaims.
 On January 8, 2010, the court dismissed all of our non-executive directors from the case with prejudice, and on July 27, 2010, Mr. Klein withdrew his defamation claim.
-On December 8, 2010, Mr. Klein was granted leave to amend his complaint to add a qui tam claim asserted on behalf of the U.S. Government under the Federal False Claims Act.
+On December 8, 2010, Mr. Klein was granted leave to amend his complaint to add a qui tam claim asserted on behalf of the U.S. government under the Federal False Claims Act.
 The qui tam claim is based on the same NIH grant that was the subject of Mr. Klein's whistleblower report and related NIH grants totaling \$1.3 million.
-Mr. Klein seeks on behalf of the U.S. Government and himself an award of civil penalties, treble damages and fees and costs.
+Mr. Klein seeks on behalf of the U.S. government and himself an award of civil penalties, treble damages and fees and costs.
+On October 17, 2011, the U.S. government filed a notice of its election to decline intervention in the qui tam claim.
+This election not to intervene in Mr. Klein's qui tam claim does not prevent Mr. Klein from continuing this claim, nor does it affect his other claims against Omeros or our claims against Mr. Klein.
 We are vigorously defending ourselves against Mr. Klein's claims and seek, among other things, our attorneys' fees and costs incurred in defending this action.
-Although we deny Mr. Klein's allegations and believe that we have substantial and meritorious defenses to his claims, neither the outcome of the litigation nor the amount and range of potential damages or exposure associated with the litigation can be assessed with certainty.
+Although we deny Mr. Klein's allegations and believe that we have su